michalzaq12/electron-nuxt/template/README.md

 ---

-This project was generated with [electron-nuxt](https://github.com/michalzaq12/electron-nuxt) using [vue-cli](https://github.com/vuejs/vue-cli).
+This project was generated with [electron-nuxt](https://github.com/michalzaq12/electron-nuxt) v{{templateVersion}} using [vue-cli](https://github.com/vuejs/vue-cli).
 Documentation about the original structure can be found [here](https://github.com/michalzaq12/electron-nuxt/blob/master/README.md).